 To receive a TEACH Grant you must meet the following criteria:

-- Complete the Free Application for Federal Student Aid (FAFSA), although you do not have to demonstrate financial need
+- Complete the Free Application for Federal Student Aid (FAFSA) and meet basic criteria for federal student aid.
+Note: You do not have to demonstrate financial need.

-- Be currently completing, or intend to complete, course work necessary to begin a career in teaching in a high-need field
+- Be currently completing or planning to complete, coursework required to begin a career in teaching in a high-need field.

 High-need fields are the specific areas identified below: